oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/security-and-privacy-considerations.md

 Applications concerned with critical infrastructure, personally identifiable information, or other personal or sensitive information are strongly advised to use these security capabilities.

-## Industry specific security profiles
+## Industry specific security profiles{#security-and-privacy-considerations--industry-specific-security-profiles}

 It is anticipated that the MQTT protocol will be designed into industry specific application profiles, each defining a threat model and the specific security mechanisms to be used to address these threats.